 She also brings her unique insight, judgment and expertise to employer clients, and is experienced in advising on day to day employment issues and representing employers before the employment tribunal.

 Paula is a regular media commentator, sits on the management commitment of the Society of Scottish Lawyers in London and is a member of ELA.

-In her spare time, Paula spends time with her two daughters, and enjoys travelling and trying her hand at gardening.
+In her spare time, Paula spends time with her two daughters, and enjoys travelling, cooking and pilates.